wpilibsuite/allwpilib/.github/ISSUE_TEMPLATE/bug_report.md

 **Desktop (please complete the following information):**
  - OS: [e.g. Windows 11]
- - Project Information: [In Visual Studio Code, press the wpilib button and choose WPILIb: Open Project Information.
+ - Project Information: [In Visual Studio Code, press the WPILib button and choose WPILib: Open Project Information.
 Press the copy button and paste the data here.
-If not using VS Code, please include wpilib version, gradle version, java version, C++ version (if applicable), and any third party libraries and versions]
+If not using VS Code, please include WPILib version, Gradle version, Java version, C++ version (if applicable), and any third party libraries and versions]

 **Additional context**
 Add any other context about the problem here.